 If you don't have a car, Amazon is helpful in a small city.
 It is also cheaper than many stores.
-A Prime account gives you an option of one- and two-day delivery and free returns as well as discounts at Whole Foods.
-Students pay \$6 per month.
+Registering with your Brown email address will give you a 6-month free trial of Prime.
+A Prime account gives you the option of one- and two-day delivery and free returns as well as discounts at Whole Foods.
+Students pay \$7.49 per month.